 In this guide, we take a look at Directive 94/62/EC on Packaging and Packaging Waste, Extended Producer Responsibility (EPR), REACH, Food Packaging Regulations, and more.

-Note that packaging labeling requirements depend on the product, rather than the packaging material.
+Packaging labelling requirements mainly depend on the product, rather than the packaging material.
 Various packaging labels, including CE marking and WEEE marking, are covered in this guide.

-Additional regulations apply specifically to food and beverage packaging materials.
+Additional regulations apply to food and beverage packaging.

 Directive 94/62/EC on Packaging and Packaging Waste